saurabh1122-tech/Students-Attendance-management-System/README.md

 # Students-Attendance-management-System-JAVA.

 Hi!
 This is a Java based project for students attendance management. the programme uses files as data-base and Swing for GUI.
-The code is properly commented and understandable.

 ## Installing Plugins
 For the Editing the GUI using Windows builder is suggested.